George W. Wyatt

-George W. Wyatt (1848 - ?) was a teacher and state legislator in Texas.
+George W. Wyatt (c.
+1848 - ?) was a teacher and state legislator in Texas.
 He served in the Texas House of Representatives during the Eighteenth Texas Legislature from 1883 to 1885.
 A Republican, he and R. J. Moore were the only African Americans who served in the House during that term.
 He was a teacher in Hempstead, Texas when he was elected.
 He was photographed.